srivastavashantam/AQI_prediction/README.md

-# AQI_prediction
-End to End machine learning model for AQI Prediction
+# END TO END AQI PREDICTION MODEL WITH DEPLOYMENT